A couple sharing morning coffee in their home kitchen

 Needle-free vascular access

-An implanted device intended to enable repeatable connection to the dialysis circuit without cannulating the vessel with a needle.
+An implanted device engineered to deliver repeated connection to the dialysis circuit without piercing the skin and blood vessel with a needle.

 2. 02

-A simple, deterministic connection
+A simple, easy-to-use connection

 3. 03